What is the Borough’s Real Estate (property) Tax rate:

 At this time, we are not permitted to accept credit card payments over the phone.

 Where can I pay my bills?

-Payments are accepted in person in the finance office.
+Payments are accepted in person in the finance office or by credit card on our website.
 We also have a box for your convenience in the back parking lot.
 This is collected each business day before 8 a.m.
 The drop is not collected while we are open.
 If it is necessary to have a payment in immediately, please bring the payment into the office.
 Be sure to properly mark any payments made in the drop to be sure we credit the correct account.
 Regular mail is also a popular method of payment.
 For your convenience we also have draft payments.
 This can be set up in the office.

 What can I use to pay my bill?

 We accept checks, money order and credit cards.